bluesky-social/atproto-website/content/guides/overview.md

 ![Account recovery](/img/recovery.jpg)

-A backup of the user’s data is persistently synced to their client as a backup (contingent on the disk space available).
+A backup of the user’s data will be persistently synced to their client as a backup (contingent on the disk space available).
 Should a PDS disappear without notice, the user should be able to migrate to a new provider by updating their DID Document and uploading the backup.

 ## Speech, reach, and moderation

 Atproto's model is that _speech_ and _reach_ should be two separate layers, built to work with each other.
-The “speech” layer should remain neutral, distributing authority and designed to ensure everyone has a voice.
+The “speech” layer should remain permissive, distributing authority and designed to ensure everyone has a voice.
 The “reach” layer lives on top, built for flexibility and designed to scale.

 ![Speech vs Reach](/img/speech-vs-reach.jpg)